coralproject/talk/WEBHOOKS.md

     siteID: string;

     /**
-     * ancestorIDs are the IDs of the comments of that share a parent relationship to the reply.
+     * ancestorIDs are the IDs of the ancestoral  comments like parent, grandparent, etc */
-     */
     ancestorIDs: string[];
   }